jonghyeonk/P-BEAR-RL/README.md

 - see_performance.R : after implementing "pattern_recognition.ipynb", this Rscript summarizes performance (ACC and REC) and save the performance in "~/performance" folder.
 The entire performance can be see in our paper.

 ## How To Implement the baselines (Align_TR, Align.ED, DeepAlign):
-- TBD
+- For Aligner.TR & Aligner.ED, run "~/alignment/1.implementation_Alignment.py" file, then you will get a repaired log in "~/alignment/result_trd" & "~/alignment/result_edit" folder, respectively.
+- For DeepAlign, run "~/DeepAlign/1.implementation_DeepAlign.py" file, then you will get a repaired log in "~/DeepAlign/result" folder.
+The original code is refered from "https://github.com/tnolle/deepalign".

 &#x1F53A; Be careful to correctly set your working directory in Python codes and Rscripts.

-&#x1F53A; Before running the code, in the folders named as 'normaldata', 'anomaly_v2', 'encoded_normal' and 'encoded_anomaly', you need to put datasets downloadable in following repository: https://drive.google.com/file/d/1Y9ZxyqzBGjjiRtgRJfm-O4WWZFSYDG3Q/view?usp=sharing
+&#x1F53A; Before running the code, in the folders named as 'normaldata', 'encoded_normal' and 'encoded_anomaly', you may need to put full datasets downloadable in following repository: https://drive.google.com/file/d/1Y9ZxyqzBGjjiRtgRJfm-O4WWZFSYDG3Q/view?usp=sharing

 ## References